rifazn/resume-react/README.md

 3. [X] 'Save and Generate PDF' button.
 4. [ ] "Add another subsection button"
 5. [ ] Experiment with making the nav buttons "sticky"
+6. [ ] SUpport line breaks in "description"
+7. [ ] A way to reorder subsections